 Data on median incomes for men and women comes from the US Census Bureau database for 2015.

-We analysed the top 50 largest cities in the US, excluding St. Louis where we had incomplete data on rents and home prices.
+We analyzed the top 50 largest cities in the US, excluding St. Louis where we had incomplete data on rents and home prices.